 Retrofitting Heritage Homes in Melbourne: Preserving Character, Elevating Comfort

-Melbourne’s iconic Victorian terraces and Edwardian cottages boast timeless charm but often struggle with draughts, uneven temperatures, and high energy costs.
-Thoughtful retrofitting can transform these homes, delivering modern comfort, energy efficiency, and sustainability, while honouring their historic character.
+Melbourne’s iconic Victorian terraces and Edwardian cottages boast timeless charm, but many struggle with draughts, uneven temperatures, and high energy costs.
+Thoughtful retrofitting, renovation, extensions, and alterations can transform these homes, delivering modern comfort, energy efficiency, and sustainability, while preserving their historic character.

-As architects specialising in residential projects and Passivhaus design, we help homeowners blend tradition with cutting-edge performance.
-Here’s how heritage retrofits preserve the past and embrace a sustainable future.
+As architects specialising in residential projects, heritage renovations, and Passivhaus design, we help homeowners blend tradition with high-performance upgrades.
+Here’s how heritage retrofits enhance comfort and sustainability without compromising history.

 Understanding the Heritage Context

-Heritage-listed homes demand a delicate balance: preserving original features while upgrading comfort and efficiency to contemporary standards.
+Heritage-listed homes require a delicate balance: preserving original features while upgrading performance to modern standards.
 Local councils and the Victorian Heritage Register enforce strict guidelines on materials and appearance.
-Early engagement with these regulations ensures your retrofit respects heritage controls without compromising performance.
+Early engagement ensures any renovation, extension, or alteration complies with heritage controls while enhancing comfort and efficiency.

 The EnerPHit Passivhaus Retrofit Standard

-EnerPHit is the Passivhaus certification tailored for retrofit projects.
-It drastically reduces energy use and improves comfort and indoor air quality through:
+EnerPHit is the Passivhaus certification tailored for retrofits and home upgrades.
+It reduces energy use and improves indoor comfort through:

 • High-performance insulation